 Lessons from a Digital Marketing Virtual Assistant who actually does the work:

 Truth time – did you know that working as a Facebook community manager is a real, legit freelance job?
 VAs and digital media assistants are actually in hot demand right now for these jobs.
-In fact, one of my VA Crash Course graduates recently landed a dream position as a Facebook Community Manager – with her golden ring client – before she had even finished my course!
+In fact, one of my UDMA course graduates recently landed a dream position as a Facebook Community Manager – with her golden ring client – before she had even finished my course!
 Here’s her story of jumping right into a successful six-figure team and how she made it happen.
 Spoiler alert: Yes – you can make it happen, too.
 Stay tuned and find out how.

 Meet Megan Ramus, New Digital Media Assistant and Freelance Facebook Community Manager

 Megan worked in a career as an elementary classroom and art teacher.
 She loved working with others, but when she was suddenly faced with an unexpected cancer diagnosis, she knew things needed to change.
 As a mom to young kids facing complicated medical treatments, she needed to find a new path.
 So she shifted her career focus to find ways to work online from home.

 Like many teachers who are looking for side gigs or work-from-home opportunities, she started with some online tutoring jobs.
 And teaching English to students across the world gave her the opportunity to keep working with young students while making a little extra money to support her family from home.
 But she craved more relationships and ongoing interactions like she had in her classroom and needed to find more flexible ways to earn income each month.